What is Your Drug Fact IQ?

 Each ticket related to the use of an electronic device is now a moving violation.
 In Illinois, three moving violations within one year results in a suspension of the drivers license.
 As a young driver, do not put yourself and others in danger.
 Keep the license you value and be a safe driver.
 The Illinois State Police offer the following recommendations:

-- Pull over to a safe place to talk on the phone, text message, or email.
+- Pull over to a safe place to talk on the phone, to text message, or to email.

 - Don't touch that dial.
 (Radio, climate control, etc.)

 For more detail on how to be safe, check out the sources listed below.
 Be safe.

 The Year in Drugs & Health News: 2018 Blog Roundup

 The National Institute on Drug Abuse Blog Team (NIDA) maintains a goal to provide you with the latest scientific facts on drugs and addiction research so you can use the facts to help you make healthy decisions with your lifestyle.

 In 2018, the blog posts gave you the most recent good news and bad news about teens’ drug use.
 It shared the surprising ingredients in e-cigarettes, it offered advice for resisting peer pressure and much more information including quizzes to test your knowledge of important issues such as how drugs affect your brain.